cloud-gov/cg-site/content/apps/limits.md

 		#0   running   2015-07-30 05:58:11 PM   0.0%   94.6M of 128M   80.4M of 128M

-- Any application which exceeds its memory quota will be automatically restarted.
+- Any application which exceeds its memory limit will be automatically restarted.
 Use `cf events APPNAME` to look for 'out of memory' crashes.

 		... description
 		... index: 0, reason: CRASHED, exit_description: out of memory, exit_status: 255